-Brazil federal police seek charges against President Temer
+Brazil’s federal police seek charges against President Temer

-RIO DE JANEIRO (AP) — Brazil’s federal police are asking that corruption charges be brought against President Michel Temer, which could lead to his suspension from office.
+RIO DE JANEIRO (AP) — Brazil’s federal police filed a report Wednesday seeking to have corruption charges brought against unpopular President Michel Temer, which could lead to his suspension from office.

+The report said an investigation had obtained evidence that Temer pocketed about $300,000 in bribes from construction giant Odebrecht, which is at the heart of a regional corruption scandal.

 Temer has survived two previous attempts to charge him.

-A federal police report says it has evidence the unpopular leader received bribes from construction giant Odebrecht, which is at the heart of a regional corruption scandal.
+He has already denied any wrongdoing in the case.

+Brazil’s top court said it received the report, which will be sent to Attorney General Raquel Dodge, who will decide whether Temer should be charged for the third time since taking office in 2016.

 Most Read Nation & World Stories